aosabook/500lines/same-origin-policy/doc/chapter.md

 different domains.

 Second, using the domain property mechanism can put the entire site at risk.
-When you set the domain property of both "email.parent.com" and "calendar.parent.com" to "parent.com", you are allowing not only these two pages to communicate between each other, but also _any_ other page that has "parent.com" as a superdomain (e.g. "blog.parent.com").
+When you set the domain property of both "email.example.com" and "calendar.example.com" to "example.com", you are allowing not only these two pages to communicate between each other, but also _any_ other page that has "example.com" as a superdomain (e.g. "blog.example.com").
 This has significant security consequences;
-for example, if "blog.parent.com" has a cross-site scripting vulnerability, an attacker can inject a malicious script into the blog page, modify its domain property to "parent.com", and then use the DOM API functions to access the content of the other pages.
+for example, if "blog.example.com" has a cross-site scripting vulnerability, an attacker can inject a malicious script into the blog page, modify its domain property to "example.com", and then use the DOM API functions to access the content of the other pages.

-When prompted to check the confidentiality property of the example email application, the Alloy Analyzer generates the following scenario, which demonstrates how a malicious script, running inside `BlogPage`, may be able to read the content of the inbox page by setting its domain property to `ParentDomain`:
+When prompted to check the confidentiality property of the example email application, the Alloy Analyzer generates the following scenario, which demonstrates how a malicious script, running inside `BlogPage`, may be able to read the content of the inbox page by setting its domain property to `ExampleDomain`:

 ![setdomain-instance-2a](fig-setdomain-2a.png)
 ![setdomain-instance-2b](fig-setdomain-2b.png)